sclorg/sclo-ci-tests/README.md

 ###Make a virtual machine
 You may use the "mkvirt" script to create a virtual machine.
-If you run it from the speciffic test directory you just need to specify the tree.
+If you run it from the specific test directory you just need to specify the tree.
 Configuration of the virtual machine is taken from the "machine.conf" file.

 ```
 cd vm
 ./mkvirt-sclo6.sh -s 3 http://mirror.centos.org/centos/6.7/os/x86_64/
 ```

 Of course you may create the virtual machine yourself.

 ###Run tests